rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <h3>Conclusions</h3>
 <h4>Reflection</h4>

 <p>In this project I covered the full sequence of a typical Machine Learning project.
 After framing the problem, the data was explored by studying the characteristics of the attributes, such as dtypes, statistical measures, % of missing values, and using data visualizations.
 This was useful in determining the transforms to be applied to the data.
 Next, small modular cleaning functions were created, that could easily be mounted into the main cleaning function.
 A Man-Whitney U test was then used for identifying attributes that provide useful information.
 This also allowed to create a customer segmentation report.
 Several Machine Learning models were then tested and for the fine-tuning of the models, a different number of features was used as obtained from the Mann-Whitney U test.
-For the fine-tuning of the hyperparameters, scikit-learn's Pipeline and GridSearchCV classes were used with cross-validation and ROC-AUC scoring.
+For the fine-tuning of the hyperparameters, scikit-learn's <span class="custom">Pipeline</span> and <span class="custom">GridSearchCV</span> classes were used with cross-validation and ROC-AUC scoring.
 A Scaling class was written that could integrate into the pipeline and allowed to tune the mode of data scaling.
 After determining the best estimator from cross-validation, the model was used to predict on a test dataset.</p>

 <p>I have obtained a ROC-AUC score of 0.78 for the Gradient Boosting classifier.
 This score lies in between a perfect (AUC=1) and a random classifier (AUC=0.5).
 The Gradient Boosting classifier performs substantially better than the Logistic Regression classifier but only slightly better than the Random Forest classifier.
 The ROC-AUC metric is adequate for an imbalanced dataset where the positive class is rare.
 The project also reveals the importance of data preparation and selection.
 As there are many features in the dataset, it is important to perform feature selection using unsupervised learning techniques.
 The Mann-Whitney U test has proven to be capable of feature selection, while also allowing to get a statistical description of the customer base of the company.
 With the performance achieved here, the company may target 20% of the population in a marketing campaign and gain as many customers as targeting ~60% of the population randomly.</p>